+Frijoles, beans from scratch.
 I remember a day when I would avoid the whole idea of cooking beans from scratch.
 To some, like my parents, it was no big deal at all.
-Eight o’clock in the morning and most times past midnite, my Mom would be sorting and cleaning beans to prepare a large pot.
+Eight o’clock in the morning and most times past midnight, my Mom would be sorting and cleaning beans to prepare a large pot.
 And, yes, many times, if you were lucky enough to be chosen, you would sit and help sort and clean the beans.
 The broken beans and small stones had to be removed before the beans were rinsed and put to soak overnight.
+This is what was called frijoles de la olla.
+On this post I will share how I prepare dried beans in a stove top pressure cooker.

-The beans were always cooked in the stainless steel pot, handle missing and all, it always gave us the best frijoles de olla(beans in a pot).
+In the beginning, I remember mom using her clayware pot, olla de barro to cook beans.
+Eventually it broke and the beans were cooked in the stainless steel pot.
+After a few years the handle broke.
+It always gave us the best frijoles de la olla(beans in a pot).
 When Mom wasn’t looking we would serve up a fresh bowl of beans, add fresh lemon or lime juice, chopped onions and serrano chile.
 Oh, don’t forget that charred corn tortilla cooked directly on the gas stove top.
 One of the best meals ever!
 Since then, I have learned to cook beans from scratch, but even better, I cook them in my pressure cooker.
 I know what you’re thinking, It’s scary!
 Will it blow up?
 I can’t do it!
 Lol!
 Believe me I was the same way.
 After my long stay in Mexico with my tia Minerva, she inspired me and gave me that little push to try the pressure cooker.
 So happy I tried.

 After conquering the pressure cooker, I don’t think I would ever go back to cooking beans for 3 hours in a pot, lol!